frutiger/bdemeta/README.md

 For every target specified to the `cmake` subcommand, `bdemeta` walks all transitive dependencies based on the configuration described above.

-For each BDE-type dependency, `bdemeta` generates:
+For each BDE-type group or package dependency, `bdemeta` generates:

   * a CMake library target
   * a CMake executable target for each test driver
   * a CMake custom target comprising all the test drivers, named `<name>.t`
   * a 'development' install target for the library & headers
   * a 'runtime' install target for the library

+For each BDE-type application dependency, `bdemeta` generates a CMake executable target, comprising the `<name>.m.cpp` main file in addition to any components listed in `<name>.mem`.

 For each `PkgConfig`-type dependency, `bdemeta` generates a CMake interface target consisting of the discovered include directories, compile options and